 If you want to learn Japanese, finding a good program is hard...

-Which is surprising when there are almost 130 million people speak Japanese, and Japanese culture has made inroads across the globe.
+Which is surprising when there are almost 130 million people who speak Japanese in Japan and aboard.
+Not to mention Japanese culture has made inroads across the globe.

 Many language education companies take their best Spanish and French program and more or less copy and paste Japanese phrases into it.
-Then they slap a "best way to learn Japanese" sticker on and sell it to new learners.
+Then they slap a "best way to learn Japanese fast" sticker on and sell it to new learners.

 Converting a Spanish course into a French or Italian course wouldn't be that hard.
-The languages are in the same family and aren't too far from English.
-But the truth is that, in linguistic terms, Japanese is its own language when compared to English.
+It's easier learning a language closely related to your native one....in a way you have already have a head start But the truth is that, in linguistic terms, Japanese is its own language when compared to English.

 Differences in grammar, no shared vocabulary with English, and a complex writing system all mean that if you're going to make a program for learning Japanese you really have to go the extra mile.